Stir-fried Rice with Egg and Spring Onions

 Turn the heat to its lowest setting and let the rice cook gently for exactly 15 minutes.
 Don't remove the lid and don't stir the rice during cooking, because this is what will break the grains and release their starch, which makes the rice sticky.
 After 15 minutes, tilt the pan to check that no liquid is left; if there is, pop it back on the heat for another minute.
 When there is no water left in the pan, take it off the heat, remove the lid and cover with a clean tea cloth for 5-10 minutes, then transfer the rice to a dish and fluff it lightly with a fork and allow it to become completely cold.

-Finally, add the spring onion and soy sauce, give it one more good stir and serve with Chinese Stir-fried Chicken with Shiitake Mushrooms and Purple Sprouting Broccoli.
+Finally, add the spring onion and soy sauce, give it one more good stir and serve with Chinese Stir-fried Chicken with Shiitake Mushrooms and Purple Sprouting Broccoli, see recipe below.

-You can also watch how to cook perfect rice in our Cookery School Video on the right
+You can also watch how to cook perfect rice in our Cookery School Video on this page.